Australian Student Visa

 For Australian student visas, the Australian government requires prospective applicants to :

-- Be enrolled in a registered CRICOS course (Your AA network counsellor can advice you on suitable courses!)
+- Be enrolled in a registered CRICOS course (Your AA network counsellor can advise you on suitable courses!)

 - Meet health requirements (you may be required to undergo a health check).